colinc86/gdsp/README.md

 A digital signal processing library for Go.

 ## Features
 gDSP is a light-weight vector library with a focus on digital signal processing.
 It is not meant to replace other more robust linear algebra packages.
-Please contribute if there is something you'd like to see in this package!

 ### Functions
 - [x] Autoregressive model parameters using Burg's method